-Bureau of Land Management—we hold three distinct Cooperative Agreements: one to engage crews on projects; one to place individuals in internships at the State Office and Field Offices; and one to engage veteran crews and place veterans in internships at the State Office and Field Offices.
+Bureau of Land Management—we hold two distinct Cooperative Agreements: one to engage crews on projects and one to place individuals in internships at the State Office and Field Offices.

 Colorado Department of Natural Resources—we hold a Master Task Order which enables any division, such as Colorado Parks & Wildlife, Colorado Water Conservation Board, Division of Reclamation, Mining, and Safety and more, to easily and efficiently partner with corps.

 The project development contacts are listed beneath our service map above, or you can always contact CYCA here to begin a conversation.
 We would love to hear from you!

 Acres of Trees Removed to Improve Sage Grouse Habitat